Gender Identity and Expression Policy

 UCD LGBT+ History Month 2021

-In celebration of LGBT+ History Month 2021, this February the UCD LGBTI Staff Network and UCD LGBTI Subgroup are delighted to host an online discussion on the life and legacy of UCD founder Cardinal John Henry Newman.
+In celebration of LGBT+ History Month 2021, In February the UCD LGBTI Staff Network and UCD LGBTI Subgroup hosted an online discussion on the life and legacy of UCD founder Cardinal John Henry Newman.

 Cardinal Newman's legacy on church and society is universally accepted - however a point of sometimes controversy is Newman's sexuality; his intense relationship with Ambrose St John is often speculated to have been a deep and loving relationship.
 Can we claim Newman as a Gay Man?

-This online discussion chaired by Dr Mary McAuliffe, UCD with Richard O'Leary of the LGBT Heritage Project Northen Ireland and Francis DeBernardo of New Ways Ministry, USA, will consider Newman's impact and legacy - and examine what it might mean for us to claim him as a Gay Man.
+This online discussion was chaired by Dr Mary McAuliffe, UCD with Richard O'Leary of the LGBT Heritage Project Northen Ireland and Francis DeBernardo of New Ways Ministry, USA, considered Newman's impact and legacy - and examined what it might mean for us to claim him as a Gay Man.

 MoLI is delighted to launch Past/Present/Pride, a series of conversations that will remember and celebrate UCD’s LGBTI+ literary alumni.
 Hosted by psychologist Dr Paul D’Alton, Past/Present/Pride will reflect on the work of writers associated with UCD across the decades – decades that have witnessed significant social change for members of the LGBTI+ communities in Ireland & beyond.